 Though our staff is committed to providing a high-quality experience for all constituents, please understand that we cannot guarantee staff availability to provide logistical or technical support for your use of this space.
 A user manual is provided for reference.
 It is the responsibility of the presenter/meeting owner to familiarize themselves with the space in advance, to make arrangements for early arrival or special accommodations (e.g. catering, non-CMU guests, etc.).

 If you encounter any technical difficulty using the in-room equipment, please contact the Help Desk.
-If you have logistical questions or require other assistance, please consult the front desk staff in-person, email CETL or call 989-774-3615.
+If you have logistical questions or require other assistance, please consult the front desk staff in-person, email CIS or call 989-774-3615.

-*CETL's classroom is a multi-use space.
+*The Office of Curriculum and Instructional Support's classroom is a multi-use space.
 To accommodate its many uses, computers are sometimes in place on tables around the room's perimeter, reducing seating capacity and limiting furniture arrangement options.